Hope Springs Paternal

 "Hope Springs Paternal" is the eighth episode of the fourth season of the American television comedy drama Shameless, an adaptation of the British series of the same name.
 It is the 44th overall episode of the series and was written by producer Sheila Callaghan and directed by Mimi Leder.
 It originally aired on Showtime on March 9, 2014.

 The series is set on the South Side of Chicago, Illinois, and depicts the poor, dysfunctional family of Frank Gallagher, a neglectful single father of six: Fiona, Phillip, Ian, Debbie, Carl, and Liam.
 He spends his days drunk, high, or in search of money, while his children need to learn to take care of themselves.
 In the episode, Fiona tries to control her life during house arrest, while Ian reunites with his family.

-According to Nielsen Media Research, the episode was seen by an estimated 1.77 million household viewers and gained a 0.8 ratings share among adults aged 18–49.
+According to Nielsen Media Research, the episode was seen by an estimated 1.77 million household viewers and gained a 0.8 rating share among adults aged 18–49.
 The episode received critical acclaim, with Emmy Rossum and Jeremy Allen White receiving particular praise for their performances.